Hi, I’m Kata

 (he/him)

 My career path has been a winding journey.
-It all started with documentary film.
-I traveled with burlesque circus performers on the road, recording the grit, sweat, blood, tears, and passion of working artists on the road.
-I then mentored, filmed, and collaborated with a tenacious group of young women from Baltimore City on their own coming of age story.
+I started in documentary film, capturing the grit and passion of artists on the road, and later mentoring young storytellers in Baltimore City as they discovered their own voices.
 Working for an extremely small production company, decisions were made as a family, every edit, every shot, was composed with humility and a reverence for the power of the camera to bear witness.
 I learned that being seen and heard are basic human needs, and I carry that lesson like a treasure.